ml-evs/matador/docs/src/tutorials/run3_geom.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we will suppose that you want to perform a geometry optimisation on several different polymorphs of TiO<sub>2</sub> from the ICSD.
+In this example, we will suppose that you want to perform a geometry optimisation on several different polymorphs of TiO\ :sub:`2` from the ICSD.
 The files for this example can be found in ``examples/run3_tutorial``, `here <https://bitbucket.org/ml-evs/matador/src/examples/run3_tutorial>`_.

 Setting up the files
 ^^^^^^^^^^^^^^^^^^^^